Renaissance Villages’ Veteran’s Day Celebration

-Veteran residents showed off the pride of their respective branches of service with shirts, hats, or in their uniforms.
-Daniel Foley, Renaissance Village Rancho Belago resident, former U.S. Air Force Major, and one of the most decorated veterans at the community came dressed in his uniform.
+Veteran residents showed off the pride of their respective branches of service with shirts, hats, or in uniform.
+Daniel Foley, Renaissance Village Rancho Belago resident, former U.S. Air Force Major, and one of the most decorated veterans at the community came dressed in uniform.
 He also brought a shadow box, which showed his service medals and ribbons that he received throughout his 24 years of service.
 Foley is the recipient of a Bronze Star, Air Medal, Commendation Medal with Two Oak Leaf Clusters, Outstanding Unit, Combat Readiness Medal, & Vietnam Gallantry Cross Medal with Palm.

 Sons & Daughters of the American Revolution

 Rattan also discussed the vital topic of preservation of this history and the service of these brave men and women.
 William and Fay Bishop, members of the National Societies, Sons and Daughters of the American Revolution were both in attendance.
 Their respective organizations have an emphasis on promoting historic preservation, education, and patriotism.
-Additionally, members also can “prove direct lineal descent from a patriot who either served aided in the American Revolution.”
+In addition, members also can “prove direct lineal descent from a patriot who either served aided in the American Revolution.”

 President Rattan is also a member of the Sons of the American Revolution (SAR) and emphasized the organizations’ resourcefulness and aid in helping him and others trace their lineage.
 Both organizations are available to assist seniors and families interested in becoming members of the Sons or Daughters of the American Revolution.